If you torture your data long enough, they will tell you whatever you want to hear - Mills (1993)

 When Not to Correct for Multiple Comparisons

-Generally, many statisticians believe that there is no need to adjust for multiple comparisons if the following are done:
+Generally, many statisticians believe that there is no need to adjust for multiple comparisons when testing hypotheses if the following are done:

 - If all the p-values are listed for every comparison, and it’s explicitly stated that multiple comparisons have been made, allowing the reader to judge the results for him/herself